magdesign/mapping-converter/README.md

 ![alt tag](https://github.com/magdesign/mapping-converter/blob/master/screenshots/madmapper_export.jpg)

-and here you see how this looks then in PiMapper after converting with this tool
+and here you see how this looks then in PiMapper after converting with this tool:

 ![alt tag](https://github.com/magdesign/mapping-converter/blob/master/screenshots/PiMapper_import.jpg)

+the size looks the same, but the placing...

 ##Instruction